yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {gcard}
 {gdeck}

 The above example uses a receive timeout of 10 seconds (10000 milliseconds).
-The {{TakeReceiveOperationHandler}} is configured to be non-blocking, with a non-blocking factor of 10.
+The `TakeReceiveOperationHandler` is configured to be non-blocking, with a non-blocking factor of 10.
 This means that the receive handler performs 10 non-blocking takes within 10 seconds, and sleeps the rest of the time (~1 second each time).

 ## Batch Events

 Sometimes it is better to use batch events, for instance to improve network traffic.
 This is done by subscribing to the [BatchDataEventArrived event|Event Listener Container#BatchDataEventArrived].
 This event receives a batch of event data objects in one invocation.

-A prime example is the {{TakeReceiveOperationHandler}}, which when [BatchDataEventArrived event|Event Listener Container#BatchDataEventArrived] are used, returns an array as a result of a {{TakeMultiple}} operation .
-The batch size is determined by the {{ReceiveBatchSize}} configuration attribute or property, it is set similiar to the above properties modifications.
+A prime example is the `TakeReceiveOperationHandler`, which when [BatchDataEventArrived event|Event Listener Container#BatchDataEventArrived] are used, returns an array as a result of a `TakeMultiple` operation .
+The batch size is determined by the `ReceiveBatchSize` configuration attribute or property, it is set similiar to the above properties modifications.

-Here is an example of batch notifications using {{ReadReceiveOperationHandler}}:
+Here is an example of batch notifications using `ReadReceiveOperationHandler`:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}